Is Belarus laying a trap with grain transit offer?

 But Belarus’ neighbours are tired of the regime’s toxicity.
 Upon hearing the news from the UN, Lithuania’s president called Ambrazevich’s statement “a trap” and an “ old song we have been hearing for quite a long time.”

-Nauseda does not believe that Belarus can be trusted since it allows “Russians to do whatever they want on its territory,” adding that “We continue to hear unsubstantiated requests to ease sanctions.
+Nauseda does not believe that Belarus can be trusted, since it is allowing “Russians to do whatever they want on its territory,” adding that “We continue to hear unsubstantiated requests to ease sanctions.
 We do not see any possibility for this.”

 According to Nauseda, Ukrainian grain currently comes to Lithuanian and other European Union ports without any problems through Poland.
-On Monday, the Odessa harbour could not carry out its cargo operations due to Russian attacks on Ukrainian energy infrastructure.
+On Monday, December 12 the Odesa harbour could not carry out its cargo operations due to Russian attacks on Ukrainian energy infrastructure.

-According to Nauseda, Ukraine doesn’t trust Belarus’ offer either, however, if Ukraine continues to have further export problems due to Russian attacks on its infrastructure, the offer may sound more tempting.
+According to Nauseda, Ukraine doesn’t trust Belarus’ offer either; however, if Ukraine continues to have further export problems due to Russian attacks on its infrastructure, the offer may sound more tempting.
 Poland and Lithuania are unlikely to accept any letting down on sanctions against Belarus and will probably rather invest in building out rail transport through Poland if more Ukrainian shipments are delayed or fail.